infamicstudios/libjustify/docs/Libjustify.md

 ---

 #### Dummy Rows & Atoms.
 Creating dummies & inserting the first atom
 Dummy atoms are distinct from regular atoms in that they are created as necessary within `create_atom` by calling `_extend_dummy_rows()` .
 When dummies are first created or extended, top and bottom dummy atoms in the same column will always link bidirectionally upwards and downwards.
-When the first atom is created the dummy rows will be automatically created in this way with 1 atom and it will be linked to it. dummies are accessible through navigation or through `dummy_rows` a [`dummy_rows_ds`](#codeline-placeholder-18)
+When the first atom is created the dummy rows will be automatically created with 1 atom and it will be linked to it.
+Dummies are accessible through navigation or through `dummy_rows` a [`dummy_rows_ds`](#codeline-placeholder-18)

 ##### Visualization:
 **Extending the first dummies**